YesmarEnvSci/HNFP/README.md

 ----------

-**Helful setup instructions for group project using GitHub and RStudio** can be found at this [link](https://github.com/PSU-Env/GitHub-for-RStudio) and also has helpful screen-shot images.
+**Helful setup instructions for group project using GitHub and RStudio** can be found at this [link](https://github.com/PSU-Env/GitHub-for-RStudio), and also includes helpful screen-shot images.